Tmax95644/Market-News-Asymmetry-Analysis/ReadMe.md

 S&P 500 News Coverage Analysis (Python / MediaCloud)
 Project Overview

-This project examines whether large daily declines in the S&P 500 receive more media coverage than large daily gains, using:
+This project analyses whether large daily declines in the S&P 500 receive more media coverage than large daily gains.

-MediaCloud daily news article counts
+The analysis combines:

-S&P 500 (^GSPC) daily price data from Yahoo Finance
+Daily S&P 500 (^GSPC) price data from Yahoo Finance

+Daily financial news article counts from MediaCloud

-The analysis tests a widely held assumption in financial commentary:
+A common assumption in financial commentary is tested:

 “Bad market days attract more news coverage than good market days.”

+Rather than relying on anecdotal evidence, this project evaluates that claim using market data and large-scale news coverage statistics.

 Research Question

-Do large negative market moves generate more news coverage than similarly large positive moves?
+Do large negative market moves generate more media coverage than similarly large positive moves?

 Data Sources
-1. Market Data
+Market Data

 S&P 500 (^GSPC) daily prices